Affiliate links on Android Authority may earn us a commission. Learn more.

 Bone conduction headphones like the OpenRun don’t interact with your outer ears.
 Instead, an ear hook places buds on your cheekbones.
 While bone conduction tech seems scary and sounds like it could be dangerous, it’s safe.
 Rather than send sound down your ear canals, the buds transmit vibrations through your skull.
 This method bypasses the need to interact with your outer and middle ears.
 Listeners with certain types of hearing aids can wear the OpenRun Pro with the aids.

 That said, anyone can take advantage of this technology.
-It frees your ears up for hearing your surroundings, which keeps you safe as you move about the world.
-Although the titanium headband doesn’t always play well with a helmet, I feel safe biking around with the OpenRun.
-When not wearing a helmet or beanie, the OpenRun are quite comfortable and don’t jostle around much.
+During the review period, I appreciated how the OpenRun freed my ears and let me key into my surroundings, which kept me safe and aware.
+Although the titanium headband didn’t always play well with a helmet, I felt safe biking around with the OpenRun.
+When I wasn’t wearing a helmet or beanie, the OpenRun were comfortable and didn’t jostle around much.

 The IP67 rating ensures that the OpenRun will be safe from dust, sweat, and rain.
 Its lightweight titanium frame only inhibits movement during things like bench presses.
 You can twist the frame to fit it into the minimalist carrying pouch.

 Shokz’ doesn’t use touch controls for the OpenRun.
 Instead, you control playback and calls from multifunction and volume buttons.
-The volume controls are close together and can be hard to press, especially with gloves on.
+The volume controls are close together, and I found them hard to press, especially with gloves on.
 Fortunately, the main button on the left earpiece is easy to identify and press.
-We prefer button controls on workout headphones, because it’s easier to operate on the fly.
+I prefer button controls on workout headphones because it’s easier to operate on the fly.

 Bone conduction headphones are safe and the open ear fit keeps you keenly aware of what's going on around you.